-Overexpression and Purification of hGGPPS. cDNA of full-length human GGPS1 (transOMIC, Huntsville, AL) was cloned into pETM-11 vector with N-terminal hexahistidine tag, followed by a tobacco etch virus (TEV) protease cleavage site.
-Proteins were overexpressed and purified, as previously described (Kavanagh et al., 2006a; Lisnyansky et al., 2018), using immobilized metal affinity chromatography and size-exclusion chromatography.
-Briefly, $Escherichia\ coli\ T7$ express competent cells, transformed with the GGPPS construct, were grown in Terrific Broth medium at 37°C until reaching optical density{600 nm} = 0.6 and induced at 16°C by adding 0.5 mM isopropyl β -D-1-thiogalactopyranoside.
-Proteins were expressed at 16°C for 16 to 20 hours and harvested by centrifugation (10,000g for 10 minutes).
-Cells were suspended in buffer A, containing 50 mM HEPES, pH 7.5, 500 mM NaCl, 5% glycerol, 0.5 mM tris(2-carboxyethyl)phosphine (TCEP), 1 μg/ml DNase I, 1 mM phenylmethane sulfonyl fluoride, and Protease Inhibitor Cocktail Set III (Calbiochem, San Diego, CA).
-The cells were disrupted in an EmulsiFlex C3 homogenizer (Avestin, Ottawa, ON, Canada).
-The soluble protein was then recovered by centrifugation at ~32,000g for 45 minutes at 4° C. The supernatant was loaded onto a Ni2+-nitrilotriacetic acid column, followed by thorough washing with buffer A, supplemented with 30 mM imidazole to reduce nonspecific protein binding.
+Overexpression and purification of hGGPPS - cDNA of full-length human GGPS1 (transOMIC, Huntsville, AL, USA) was cloned into pETM-11 vector with N-terminal hexahistidine tag followed by a TEV protease cleavage site.
+Proteins were overexpressed and purified as previously described (Kavanagh et al., 2006a; Lisnyansky et al., 2018), using immobilized metal affinity chromatography and size-exclusion chromatography.
+Briefly, E. coli T7 express competent cells, transformed with the GGPPS construct, were grown in Terrific Broth medium at 37°C until reaching OD{600nm} = 0.6 and induced at 16°C by adding 0.5 mM isopropyl β-D-1-thiogalactopyranoside (IPTG).
+Proteins were expressed at 16°C for 16-20 h and harvested by centrifugation (10,000xg for 10 min).
+Cells were suspended in buffer A, containing 50 mM HEPES, pH 7.5, 500 mM NaCl, 5% glycerol, 0.5 mM tris(2carboxvethyl)phosphine (TCEP), 1 μg/ml DNase I, 1 mM phenylmethane sulfonyl fluoride (PMSF) and Protease Inhibitor Cocktail Set III (Calbiochem, San Diego, CA, USA).
+The cells were disrupted in an EmulsiFlex C3 homogenizer (Avestin Inc., Ottawa, ON, Canada).
+The soluble protein was then recovered by centrifugation at ~ 32,000xq for 45 min at 4 °C. The supernatant was loaded onto a Ni2+-NTA column, followed by thorough washing with buffer A. supplemented with 30 mM imidazole to reduce nonspecific protein binding.
 Next, overexpressed proteins were eluted with buffer A supplemented with 250 mM imidazole.
-Imidazole was removed using a HiPrep 26/10 desalting column equilibrated with buffer A, followed by the addition of 6×His-tagged TEV protease (1 mg TEV protease per 50 mg protein) to the eluate, to remove their 6×His-tagged, at 4°C overnight.
-The cleaved proteins were then loaded again onto a Ni2+-nitrilotriacetic acid column pre-equilibrated with buffer A containing 30 mM imidazole to remove the cleaved 6×His-tag and TEV protease.
-The flowthrough was collected, concentrated to 3 to 4 ml, and loaded onto a HiLoad 16/60 Superdex-200 column (GE healthcare, UK) equilibrated with 10 mM HEPES, pH 7.5, 100 mM NaCl, 1 mM MgCl2, and 0.5 mM TCEP for final purification.
-Purified proteins were concentrated, flash-frozen in liquid nitrogen, and stored at -80°C.
+Imidazole was removed using a HiPrep 26/10 desalting column equilibrated with buffer A, followed by the addition of 6xHis-tagged TEV protease (1 mg TEV protease per 50 mg protein) to the eluate, to remove their 6xHis-tagged, at 4°C overnight.
+The cleaved proteins were then loaded again onto a Ni2+-NTA column pre-equilibrated with buffer A containing 30 mM imidazole to remove the cleaved 6xHis-tag and TEV protease.
+The flow-through was collected, concentrated to 3-4 mL, and loaded onto a HiLoad 16/60 superdex-200 column (GE healthcare, UK) equilibrated with 10 mM HEPES, pH 7.5, 100 mM NaCl, 1mM MgCl2, 0.5 mM TCEP for final purification.
+Purified proteins were concentrated and flash-frozen in liquid nitrogen and stored at -80°C.